Best Explorer: 2021 - Svalbard Islands

-After a long stop due to the inability to sail during the pandemic by COVID the boat resumed the sea in 2021.
+After an extended pause due to the COVID-19 pandemic, the boat resumed sailing in 2021.

 The Polarquest Association with President Paola Catapano used Best Explorer, with Nanni Acquarone as Skipper and Expedition Leader, to carry out four different scientific research programs in the Arctic north of the Svalbard Islands.

 The same was later done by the French CNRS for the completion of a research in an area east of Spitzbergen, in Storfjord.

 2022 - Along the Norwegian coast and Sweden to Denmark

-As the age of the skipper progressed, the need to pass the hand and approach places where it was easier to find admirers of this type of boat began to be seen.
-Combining business with pleasure, 2022 was dedicated to visiting the coasts of Norway, which had been neglected until now, with a navigation in stages that touched the main ports and fjords of this land.
+As the skipper aged, there was increased pressure to find a buyer for the Best Explorer.
+2022 was dedicated to visiting the coasts of Norway, which had been neglected until now, with a navigation in stages that touched the main ports and fjords of this land.
 Sometimes with a very small crew, sometimes with mostly completely novice guests, the navigation went smoothly, ending up in the familiar waters of the Kattegat and finding rest on land in the port of Skodshoved, near Copenhagen.